felixDHb/RaMap/tutorial.md

 <p align="center">
   <img src="docs/RaMap_tutorial/NMF_component_chromoxide.png" width="600"/><br>
   <em>Figure 6: The following windows shows the results of the Non-negative Factorization decomposition.
-Here, one of the identified phases, *chromium oxide*, is displayed as an example.</em>
+Here, one of the identified phases, chromium oxide, is displayed as an example.</em>
 </p>